James Street (Hamilton, Ontario): The Federal Building

 The Federal Building on James Street North was built in 1856.
 It was first home to a post office which eventually moved to the corner of King and John Streets.
 It was then the temporary site of the Hamilton City Hall between 1888 and 1890 while the new structure on the corner of James and Market Streets was being built.
 In 1897, the Sun-Life Assurance Company totally renovated it for their own district offices.
 In 1920, it went through another major renovation which saw the addition of two more storeys.
-Currently it is home to the Hamilton City Ballet which takes up the entire top (5th) floor and the rest of the building is used up as residential apartments.
+Currently, the building serves as residential apartments.